Dataconomy

 June 2, 2016

-in Big Data, Energy & Environment
+in Artificial Intelligence, Energy & Environment

 Global warming.
 For a topic as massive, important, and (somehow) controversial, big data is a clear option for sorting through the muck.
 What information is reliable?
 What solutions are realistic?
 When a global issue pits the future of humanity against, well, everything humanity is accustomed to, facts are vital.
 Big data doesn’t just give the public pretty visualizations, it reveals facts about climate change that make a difference.
 Instead of knowing only that the climate is changing, data studies are showing how fast, where, and which industries are making it worse.
 How is data being used in the fight against climate change, and will it work?